Navigating the B2B advisory services ecosystem in the digital age

 - Evidence of external perspective and knowledge.
 This provides an indication of added value to the process and potential solutions which could help overcome business challenges.

 - A hands on approach and workstyle.
 Offer hands-on and goal-oriented solutions.
 Signs of an ability to define clear targets and show the ability to achieve them in an agile and unbureaucratic manner.

 - Frameworks, structures, a specific mind-set and skillset.
 This shows added value and the potential for the advisory partner to get to a fitting solution within a much shorter time frame than would otherwise have not been possible.

 - Constructive challenging of your organisational perspective.
 With interesting and alternative views, showing they do not take the status quo for granted.

 - Support between projects.
 The prospective advisory partner is already functioning as a soundboard in the first sessions, showing enthusiasm to help your organisation and team get to new insights and opportunities to improve.

 - Willingness to train and educate internal employees on how to do it.
 Showing intent to build long-lasting capability instead of dependency.

 Finally, after having made your selection, it is important to keep evaluating the performance of the advisory partner throughout the delivery cycle, and not just at the end.
 Success comes from expectation management and adjustment.
 Constant feedback and the extension of the evaluation criteria by more than just the final result improves the overall experience and outcome.
-Managers should not be hesitant to constantly evaluate partners and intervene if they believe that a wrong direction has been taken.
+Managers should not be hesitant to constantly evaluate partners and intervene if they believe that the wrong direction has been taken.

 Danique Wagemaker is a digital strategy and transformation consultant.
 Former Deloitte Digital Manager specialised in digital strategy and marketing transformation, ex-Google digital advertising strategist.
-Past clients include Ahold Delhaize, Unilever, adidas, Philips, and Danone.
+Past clients include Ahold Delhaize, Unilever, Adidas, Philips, and Danone.